Call them what you will — waist packs, hip packs, lumbar bags — it all boils down to the same thing: a fanny pack.

 The bungee cord is great for storing a rain jacket, and the padded back provides plenty of comfort.
 The interior foam-padded pocket keeps your tablet (or beloved Kindle) safe, and the hip pocket can hold a large smartphone.

-In response to user requests, Mountainsmith created men’s and women’s packs with a gender-specific fit.
+In response to user requests, Mountainsmith created men’s and women’s packs with gender-specific fits.
 The women’s has a 6L capacity, and the men’s has a 9L capacity.

 Our testers found both remarkably comfortable and well-suited for both on-trail adventures and everyday general use.